Carlyyb/aws-assessment-generator/README.md

 ## Architecture

-The architecture can be split into 3 key blocks:
+The architecture can be split into 4 key blocks:

 - Front-end architecture
 - Document ingestion architecture
 - Assessment generator architecture
+- **Logging and monitoring architecture**

 Architecture diagrams depicting key components in those blocks are provided below: